leouieda/agu2017-oss/README.md

 such as version control, continuous integration, and automated testing are routinely used in industry to ensure the correctness and robustness of software.
-However, many scientist do not even know of their existence (although efforts like Software Carpentry are having an impact on this issue;
+However, many scientist do not even know of their existence (although efforts like [Software Carpentry](https://software-carpentry.org/) are having an impact on this issue).
-software-carpentry.org).
 Publishing the source code is only the first step in creating an open-source project.
 For a project to grow it must provide documentation, participation guidelines, and a welcoming environment for new contributors.
 Expanding the project community is often more challenging than